FactomProject/FactomDocs/factomDataStructureDetails.md

 Factoid Block is a datastructure which packages Factoid transactions over a 10 minute period.
 The Factoid transactions are ordered in the Block in the order that they were received by the Federated server.

 The Factoid Block consists of a header and a body.
 The body is composed of serialized Factoid transactions with minute markers distributed throughout the body.
+The minute markers consist of a single byte 0x00.
+There are 10 of them, each being placed at a minute boundary, and the 10th marker being the last item in the block.
+Factoid transactions begin with a version number above zero, which is how they can be differentiated from transactions.
+The minute markers are included in both the body and ledger Merkle roots.

 | data | Field Name | Description |
 | ----------------- | ---------------- | --------- |